SAP-samples/teched2025-AI167/README.md

 The requirements to follow the exercises in this repository are...

+TODO: fill in.

 ## Exercises

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

+TODO: the links below are broken

 - [Getting Started](exercises/ex0-hands-on-setup.md)
 - [Exercise 1 - Get Started with Grounding ](exercises/ex1-grounding-basics.ipynb)